Michael Mando: Career

 After playing the leading character in two award-winning professional theatre productions in Montreal, Mando founded Red Barlo Productions.
 The company's first film, Conditional Affection (which Mando starred in, directed and wrote) was released in 2010 and officially selected to Fantasia, Bare Bones, ACTRA Short Films, and the New Hope International Film Festivals.

-Mando's television debut simultaneously followed with a wide range of contrasting characters.
+Mando's television debut followed shortly after, and he played a wide range of contrasting characters.
 His credits include guest appearances in the crime series The Bridge, the medical drama mini-series Bloodletting and Miraculous Cures, as an MS-13 gang member in The Border, and as a close friend of the character Kenzi (played by Ksenia Solo) in the fantasy series Lost Girl.

-Mando has had repeated collaborations with directors John Fawcett and Érik Canuel as well as producer David Barlow.
+Mando has often collaborated with directors John Fawcett and Érik Canuel as well as producer David Barlow.
 He had a starring role in the 2010 feature film Territories.
 In 2011, he had a recurring role in Les Bleus de Ramville and a guest appearance on the series King.

-He is the voice and likeness of Vaas Montenegro, a major character of the 2012 video game Far Cry 3.
+He is the voice and likeness of Vaas Montenegro, a major antagonist of the 2012 video game Far Cry 3.
+His performance was nominated for several video game awards in 2014, winning Best New Character at The 4th Canadian Videogame Awards.
 He also starred in a webseries called Far Cry: The Experience as Vaas, who captures and tortures Christopher Mintz-Plasse as himself.
 In the 2020s, Mando would reprise his role as Vaas for Far Cry VR: Dive Into Insanity and Far Cry 6.

 In 2012, Mando was cast in the first season of the science fiction television series Orphan Black, which began airing in 2013.
-He played Vic, an abusive drug-dealer and was nominated for a Canadian Screen Award for his work on the series.
+He played Vic Schmidt, an abusive drug-dealer, and was nominated for a Canadian Screen Award for his work on the series (having also been nominated for his guest role on Rookie Blue that same year).
 He reprised his role of Vic in the second season in a recurring role.

 In 2014, Mando joined the cast of Better Call Saul, the Breaking Bad spin-off, portraying Nacho Varga, a career criminal.
+He played the character for all six seasons of the show, earning nominations for awards as part of the show's ensemble in 2019 and 2021, and later for his individual performance in the final season.

+Mando played Mac Gargan in the Marvel movie Spider-Man: Homecoming in 2017.
 In 2023, he was set to star in the series Dope Thief, but was fired due to a physical altercation with another cast member.

-In 2025, it was announced that Mando would reprise his role of Mac Gargan / Scorpion for Spider-Man: Brand New Day.
+In 2025, it was announced that Mando would reprise his role of Mac Gargan for Spider-Man: Brand New Day.